pdewan/piazza-autograder/README.md

 # piazza-autograder
-Piazza Inner API for lecture grading
+Piazza Inner API for lecture grading and posting